-Get That Safe & Cozy Fireplace
+Get That Safe & Cozy Feeling with Fireplace Safety Tips

 The flickering glow of the fireplace has such a comforting way of bringing families together — to talk, connect and nurture one another’s dreams.

-First, always make sure your damper is open.
+Build a better fire.
+First, always make sure your damper moves freely and is open.
 When laying the fire, use a dry hardwood like oak, elm or maple.
 It will burn cleaner and longer than softwoods like pine, spruce and cedar.
 Some experts recommend that you hold a lit twisted piece of newspaper in the chimney to get warm air rising before lighting the kindling in your fire.
 Remember never to use liquid fire starters indoors.

 Manufactured logs and kindling are also an option — they’re convenient and emit lower rates of pollutants, according to the Environmental Protection Agency (EPA).

 Reduce creosote build-up.
 Creos-what?
 Creosote is that tar-like, flaky stuff that can lead to chimney fires.
 One of the easiest ways to reduce this buildup is to avoid green or wet wood.
 Also, building smaller fires can help since they produce less smoke, and in turn, less creosote.

-You can also use chimney “sweeping” manufactured logs that have chemicals in them to reduce certain types of creosote.
+Manufactured chimney “sweeping” logs that have chemicals in them to reduce certain types of creosote can help.
 Just remember that none of these replace the need for an annual chimney cleaning.
 The resulting peace of mind when you’re cuddled up by the fire is worth it − promise!